elastos/Elastos.Developer.Website/readme.md

     name = "<i class='fas fa-user'></i> DID explorer"
     url = "https://idchain.elastos.org/"
     weight = 20

+### To add tags at the top of a page:
+Add the following code to your .md file header:

+    tags: ["tutorial", "theme"]

 # Contacts
 Make sure to discuss major changes with the following persons first: